The average press release gets ignored by 99% of journalists.

 Implement this tactic right now with our software.

-One of the most compelling marketing ideas they teach at the university is branding by association.
+Branding by association is one of the most compelling marketing ideas they teach at the university.

 Think of it this way:

-When you meet someone with a bachelor’s degree or master’s degree from Harvard University, you assume that they’re really smart and talented.
+When you meet someone with a bachelor’s degree or master’s degree from Harvard University, you assume that they’re smart and talented.

 You don’t know anything else about them.